 Tsurugawa-yakata is a medieval fortified manor hall site.
-No ruins remain.
+I found no ruins, though one blogger has found a depression which looked like a path or a trench.
 A shukuba (post town) developed here in the Edo period, and the yakata site is now that of a shrine and fields above Tsurugawa-juku.
 There is also a small kofun (ancient burial mound).

 |English Name||Tsurugawa Yakata|